tannerhelland/PhotoDemon/Docs/en/00_Welcome.md

-Welcome to the official PhotoDemon documentation.

-Documentation is primarily sorted by PhotoDemon menu order.
-The menu on the left side of this page mimics PhotoDemon's main menu, so you can easily look up any individual tool or function.
+PhotoDemon's documentation is currently a work in progress.
+Articles are being added in no particular order, as time allows.
+The current goal is to have all documentation finished by 6.4's release.

-Contributions to documentation are always welcome.
+Outside contributions are always welcome.
 The preferred method of contributing changes is via [PhotoDemon's GitHub repository](https://github.com/tannerhelland/PhotoDemon).
 For small corrections or fixes, sending a message via the [PhotoDemon contact page](http://photodemon.org/about/contact/) is fine too.